Adding Freshwater Invertebrates to Your Tank

 Often you will see 'blue knight lobster' or 'white ghost lobster', and so on and so forth, in pet stores.
 These guys are actually crayfish.
 Crayfish go by many different names depending upon what part of the world you are from, they look like little lobsters.
 You can get them in blue, red, green, and white.

 Most pet stores will tell you that they are peaceful additions to any home aquarium, and they are right they can be non-aggressive.
 However, if they can catch it they will eat it.
 That goes for shrimp and fish.
 Though, if you keep them well fed they should have no reason to go after your fish.
 Much like feeding shrimp you can buy food for crayfish at your local pet store.

 Freshwater clams can be an excellent addition to your non-invertebrate eating tank.
-They will help clean and the tank water clear.
+They will help clean and filter tank water, which helps to keep it clear.
 Like all bivalves freshwater clams are filter feeders.
 They will use the excess food and detritus in the water column as their food source.
 However, if you fear that this is not enough for your clams you can supplement with invertebrate food from the pet store.

 Clams will often bury themselves in whatever substrate you have in your tank.
 Also, like all invertebrates, freshwater and saltwater, freshwater clams are very sensitive to copper.
 If you are treating your tank with copper based medication for any reason you need to remove all of your invertebrates.
 Only once you are sure that you have removed all traces of copper from your tank should you replace your invertebrates.